-Working in collaboration with Irish choreographer Dylan Quinn and German dance artist Jenny Ecke, Andy explores themes derived from their shared influences of the work of Samuel Beckett – in particular the short play Catastrophe.
-The result is FULCRUM – a piece that reflects on the nature of control in dominant culture, that magnifies the mundane and searches for meaning behind the most minimal of phrases.
+In 2013, Andy was invited to Northern Ireland to collaborate with choreographer Dylan Quinn and German dance artist Jenny Ecke on a project derived from the works of playwright Samuel Beckett – in particular the short play Catastrophe.
+Together they created FULCRUM – a minimal dance theatre piece that reflects on the nature of control from personal relationships through to dominant culture.